bohendo/blog-content/recipes/dutch-babies.md

 - Mix milk, sugar, salt, eggs, lemon rind, and cardamom in a blender.
 Blend for 1-3 minutes to ensure the batter is smooth & lightly foamy.
 Add flour to the blender and blend very briefly, just enough to mix it well.
 - Take the pan with melted butter out of the oven & swirl it to ensure the sides all have a nice coating of butter.
 - Pour the batter into the butter-filled pan.
-- Bake for 12-15 minutes or until the top is golden brown and the sides are puffing up slightly.
+- Bake for 12-15 minutes (20-25 mins if recipe is doubled) or until the middle is firm, the top is golden brown and the sides are puffing up slightly.
 - Remove from oven & serve slices immediately.
 Top each slice with a dusting of powdered sugar & a drizzle of lemon juice.
 - Enjoy!